Iran Conflict

 Iraq - all ports working.

-Saudi Arabia, all ports on the Arabian Gulf side are operational.
-Red Sea Ports are currently not effected and operating normally.
+Saudi Arabia - all ports on the Arabian Gulf side are operational.
+Red Sea Ports are still operating normally/working.

 External Links